openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 example, developers or teams that heavily rely on the `BuildConfig` APIs today.
 To address this concern, the OpenShift Builds operator will not rely on OLM API resolution to automate the installation and deployment of OpenShift Pipelines.
-The operator will instead report an appropriate status message if `spec.shipwright.build.enabled` is set to `true` and it detects that OpenShift Pipelines has not been installed.
+The operator will instead report an appropriate status message if `spec.shipwright.build.managementState` is set to `Enabled` and it detects that OpenShift Pipelines has not been installed.

 The operator will also allow admins to opt out of enabling Shipwright Builds and/or the Shared